korylprince/pyInventory/README.md

 Simply add the application folder to your web2py application folder.

-If you are installing this for a new database, you need to set migrate=True in the model db.py After the tables are created set migrate back to False.
+If you are installing this for a new database, you need to set migrate=True in the model db.py.

-If you are installing over an existing database, but your database metadata got deleted, set migrate=False,fake\_migrate\_all=True
+After the tables are created set migrate back to False.

-To create metadata then remove the fake\_migrate\_all.
+If you are installing over an existing database, but your database metadata got deleted, set migrate=False,fake\_migrate\_all=True to create metadata then remove the fake\_migrate\_all.

 To use Active Directory with allowed groups, currently web2py must be patched.
 Please see http://www.web2pyslices.com/slice/show/1493/active-directory-ldap-with-allowed-groups on how to set that up.